telerik/xaml-docs/controls/radwebcam/features/media-information.md

 ---
 title: Media Information
 page_title: Media Information
-description: RadWebCam gives the ability to get information about the connected devices (cameras and microphones) and change the control's device and video format based on this.
+description: RadWebCam gives the ability to get information about the connected devices (cameras) and change the control's device and video format based on this.
 slug: radwebcam-features-media-information
 tags: mediafoundationdeviceinfo, mediafoundationvideoformatinfo
 published: True